Chances of getting into Vanderbilt University

 What are the ACT requirements for prospective students to get into Vanderbilt?

 Admission data indicates that Vanderbilt regularly accepts students with ACT's of 32 and above.
 Successful applicants typically send ACT scores in the top 3 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 30 in some instances.
 Prospective students submitting an ACT composite of 34 or higher should be in the upper half of applicants - and students with a 35 and above have very competitive chances.
+The school ranks #1 in Tennessee for highest average ACT composite score.
 Scoring well on the ACT is very important as 74 percent of applicants submit ACT scores to Vanderbilt University.

 |ACT Score||Competitiveness||Admission Chances|